odraencoded/pynorama/README.md

 ### Requirements

 Pynorama requires a python3 interpreter, Gtk3 and gobject introspection modules.
-Including python3-gi-cairo.
+Including `python3-gi-cairo`.
 Kind of important.
-It also requires pynorama.gschema.xml to be installed and compiled.
+It also requires `resources/pynorama.gschema.xml` to be installed and compiled.

 Good luck with that.